 Internet Low-Mic Utility has stopped working

 If you see a message box frequently pop up with the message Internet Low-Mic Utility has stopped working, then the probable cause could be one of your installed add-ons.
 Run IE in No addons mode.
-If you do not receive any error, then you may want to go through your list of installed add-ons and disable theme selectively till you find the culprit.
+If you do not receive any error, then you may want to go through your list of installed add-ons and disable themes selectively till you find the culprit.
 Once you find the offending culprit, uninstall that add-on.
 If this does not help reset IE and see if it helps.